Our Privacy & Cookies Policy

 In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-You can find out more about these rights in the Glossary in Section 10 of the present policy:
+If you wish to exercise any of the rights set out below, please contact us at firstname.lastname@example.org.

 You have the right to: